 To review, in every decision problem in this experiment, you will be asked to allocate tokens to Hold and Pass.
 At the end of the experiment, the computer will randomly select one of the 50 decision problems to carry out for payoffs.
 The round selected depends solely upon chance.
 You will then receive the number of tokens you allocated to Hold in the chosen round.
-Another person, who will be chosen at random from the group of ALP respondents who were not asked to participate and who will remain anonymous, will receive the number of tokens you allocated to Pass in the chosen round.
+The charity you selected will receive the number of tokens you allocated to Pass in the chosen round.
 Each token will be worth 50 cents.
 If everything is clear, you are ready to start.
 Please click NEXT to proceed to the actual experiment.